 A Huge Issue in Today’s Society

 Drug abuse is all too common, with an estimated 9% of Americans age 12 or older needing treatment for using alcohol, drugs or tobacco (1).
 Drug abuse costs the United States over $600 billion each year (2).
 Costs stem from lost productivity from absenteeism and poorer work performance, crime, and healthcare costs from treating drug-related injuries, cases of overdose, infectious disease treatment, and related health concerns that result from drug use.
-One of the main reasons that much of this abuse continues is because many addicted individuals do not hove the opportunity to withdraw from drugs in a safe, controlled setting.
+One of the main reasons that much of this abuse continues is because many addicted individuals do not hove the opportunity to have a drug withdrawal in a safe, controlled setting.

 Beyond the economic costs of drug abuse, health consequences can include increased risk for: